-Refer to Volume 2: Ha zard and Risk in Ballir na Shire for more inform nation about thi s Sector.
+Refer to Volume 2: Hazard and Risk in Ballina Shire for more information about this Sector.

 Sector Description This sector covers the suburbs of Teven, Tintenbar, Kinvara, Knockrow, Brooklet, Fernleigh, Newrybar and Pearces Creek.
-Hazard The primary hazard is local catchment/ flash flooding from Emigrant and Maguires Creeks and their tributaries including Sandy Flat Creek and Houghlahans Creek.
-In large events breakout flow from Emigrant Creek may flow over Sandy Flat into North Creek.
-Flood Affect Classification The Teven/Tintenb ar Sector has Rising Roa d Access.
-At risk properties Teven: 14 Tintenbar: 1 Kinvara: 8 Total number of pro Sector/Community 943 Sector Control this sector.
-The NSW SES will co he NSW SES will conduct evacuations in this sector with assistance from NSW Police, ire and Rescue NSW, and NSW Rural Fire Service (RFS) volunteers and other relevant Police, Key Warning Gauge Name Name BOM No. Min (m) Mod (m) Maj (m) Teven (Maguires Creek) Rainfall gauges in upper catchment area (Alstonville STP, Tuckombil, Houglahans Creek) There is no Bureau of Meteorology key warning gauge in this sector.
-Upstream gauges may give an indication of flood severity.
-558070 - - - General Strategy Evacuation of at-risk population.
+Hazard The primary hazard is local catchment/ flash flooding from Emigrant and Mag Creeks and their tributaries including Sandy Flat Creek and Houghlahans Cree - In large events break Creek. out flow from Emigra nt Creek may flo w over Sa ndy Flat in to North Flood Affect Classification The Teven/Tintenbar Sector has Rising Roa d Access.
+At risk properties Teven: 14 Tintenbar: 1 Kinvara: 8 Total number of pr Sector/Community 943 Sector Control The Ballina Unit Commander/ NSW SES Incident Controller will control evacuations in this sector.
+The NSW SES will conduct evacuations in this sector with assistance from NSW Police, Fire and Rescue NSW, and NSW Rural Fire Service (RFS) volunteers and other relevant agencies.
+Key Warning Gauge Name Name BOM No. Min (m) Mod (m) Maj (m) Teven (Maguires (Rainfall gauges in u area (Alstonville STP Houglahans Creek) There is no Bureau key warning gauge i Upstream gauges m indication of flood se pper catchment , Tuckombil, u of Meteorology n this sector. ay give an 558070 - - - General Strategy Evacuation of at-risk population.
 Self-evacuation to friends/family outside of the impact area.
 Establishment of an Assembly Area/Evacuation Centre in the Bangalow Area where evacuees are able to gather while flood situation is monitored.
 Key Risks / Consequences Closure of evacuation routes Inundation of a number of dwellings.
 Potential of isolation to supplies for hundreds of people in a large flood event for a number of days.
-Potential loss of life from rapid and potentially high velocity flooding inundation, particularly on roads.
+Potential loss of life from rapid and potentially high velocity flooding inundation, particularly on roads. d event